Skip to Content

 Data scientist is one of the newest job descriptions in the Information and Communication Technology (ICT) sector.
 This degree will give you a solid background in the sciences with a focus on this growing industry.

 You will learn how to solve real-world problems using data, in combination with cutting-edge computing technologies and analytical methods.

+We are in the midst of a data deluge.
 Hidden within all this information is knowledge.
 Businesses, governments and institutions are recognising that their future success and survival is increasingly dependent on their ability to transform their data into information, insights and novel data-products.